 The Hebrew Home's Research Division and National Alzheimer Center are at the forefront of elder care research, committed to improving the quality of life of older persons.
 Founded in the mid-1980s, the Research Division is internationally known for its contributions to long term health care.
-Funded by grants from both the federal and state governments and from foundations.
+The division is funded by grants from both the federal and state governments and from foundations.
 The Research Division is uniquely positioned to develop new approaches to address the needs of the elderly, including those with Alzheimer’s Disease and their caregivers.

-Staff members of the Research Division have served on the editorial boards of several journals including The Gerontologist, and the Journal of Mental Health, Policy and Economics, and have served as associate editors of Biometrics and Medical Care.
+Staff members of the Research Division have served on the editorial boards of several journals including Psychology and Aging, The Gerontologist, and the Journal of Mental Health, Policy and Economics, and have served as associate editors of Biometrics and Medical Care.
 Staff members have served as the senior editors of special issues of Alzheimer's Disease and Associated Disorders: An International Journal, Research and Practice in Alzheimer’s Disease, The Annual Review of Gerontology and Geriatrics, the Journal of Mental Health and Aging, and Medical Care.
 Staff members have published over 200 articles in peer-reviewed journals.
 One article (published in 2013 on comparative effectiveness research) examining a training program was cited as an outstanding resource for medical and nursing professionals.

-The Research Division is also affiliated with the National Institutes of Health, Resource Centers for Minority Aging Research (RCMAR), and Excellence in Partnerships for Community Outreach, Research on Health Disparities and Training (EXPORT), both multi-site projects which seek to reduce health care disparities between minority and non-minority older adults.
+The Research Division is also affiliated with multi-site Centers that aim to reduce health care disparities between minority and non-minority older adults: National Institutes of Health, Resource Centers for Minority Aging Research (RCMAR), and Excellence in Partnerships for Community Outreach, Research on Health Disparities and Training (EXPORT).
+Two additional multi-site Centers examine pain management and palliative care for older adults: National Institute on Aging (NIA) Roybal Center- Cornell-Columbia Institute for Translational Research on Aging, NIA Mount Sinai Pepper Older Americans Independence Center.

 Members of the Research Division are frequent presenters at national and International conferences.
-Topics of investigation include: epidemiology of dementia, depression and vision disorders; impacts of programs such as primary care nursing and special dementia care units; development and evaluation of staff training programs regarding recognition of depression; methods for increasing functional vision, and methods for reducing behavioral disorders, and resident-to-resident-elder mistreatment.
+Topics of investigation include: epidemiology of dementia, depression and vision disorders; impacts of programs such as primary care nursing and special dementia care units; development and evaluation of staff training programs regarding recognition of depression; methods for increasing functional vision, methods for reducing behavioral disorders, and resident-to-resident-elder mistreatment.